-18. GOVERNING LAW AND SUBMISSION TO JURISDICTION
+16. GOVERNING LAW AND SUBMISSION TO JURISDICTION

-18.1 Governing law
+16.1 Governing law

-The Agency Agreement, the Deed of Covenant, the Covered Bonds (except for Condition 3 and for ISD Covered Bonds, respectively), the Receipts and the Coupons and any non-contractual obligations arising out of or in connection with the aforementioned, are governed by, and shall be construed in accordance with, English law.
-Condition 3 of the Covered Bonds and the ISD Covered Bonds are governed by, and shall be construed in accordance with, Icelandic law.
+The Agency Agreement, the Deed of Covenant, the Debt Securities, the Receipts and the Coupons and any non-contractual obligations arising out of or in connection with the aforementioned, are governed by, and shall be construed in accordance with, Icelandic law.

-18.2 Submission to jurisdiction
+16.2 Submission to jurisdiction

-The Issuer irrevocably agrees, for the benefit of the Covered Bondholders, the Receiptholders and the Couponholders, that the courts of England are to have jurisdiction to settle any disputes which may arise out of or in connection with the Covered Bonds (other than the ISD Covered Bonds), the Receipts and/or the Coupons (including a dispute relating to any non-contractual obligations arising out of or in connection with the Covered Bonds, the Receipts and/or the Coupons) and accordingly submits to the exclusive jurisdiction of the English courts.
-The Issuer irrevocably agrees that any dispute arising out of the ISD Covered Bonds shall be subject to the exclusive jurisdiction of the District Court of Reykjavik.
-Legal action taken in respect of the ISD Covered Bonds under this

-Condition 18 may be proceeded with in accordance with the Act on Civil Procedure No. 91/1991, chapter 17.
+The Issuer irrevocably agrees, for the benefit of the Bondholders, the Receiptholders and the Couponholders, that the courts of Iceland are to have jurisdiction to settle any disputes which may arise out of or in connection with the Bonds (other than the ISD Debt Securities), the Receipts and/or the Coupons (including a dispute relating to any non-contractual obligations arising out of or in connection with the Bonds, the Receipts and/or the Coupons) and accordingly submits to the exclusive jurisdiction of the Icelandic courts.
+Legal action taken in respect of Debt Securities may be proceeded with in accordance with the Act on Civil Procedure No. 91/1991, chapter 17.

-The Issuer waives any objection to the courts of England on the grounds that they are an inconvenient or inappropriate forum.
-The Covered Bondholders, the Receiptholders and the Couponholders, may take any suit, action or proceedings (together referred to as Proceedings) arising out of or in connection with the Covered Bonds, the Receipts and the Coupons (including any Proceeding relating to any non-contractual obligations arising out of or in connection with the Covered Bonds, the Receipts and/or the Coupons) against the Issuer in any other court of competent jurisdiction and concurrent Proceedings in any number of jurisdictions.
+The Issuer waives any objection to the courts of Iceland on the grounds that they are an inconvenient or inappropriate forum.
+The Bondholders, the Receiptholders and the Couponholders, may take any suit, action or proceedings (together referred to as Proceedings) arising out of or in connection with the Bonds, the Receipts and the Coupons (including any Proceeding relating to any non-contractual obligations arising out of or in connection with the Bonds, the Receipts and/or the Coupons) against the Issuer in any other court of competent jurisdiction and concurrent Proceedings in any number of jurisdictions.

-18.3 Appointment of Process Agent
+16.3 Appointment of Process Agent

-The Issuer appoints Law Debenture Corporate Services Limited at its registered office at Fifth Floor, 100 Wood Street, London EC2V 7EX as its agent for service of process in England, and undertakes that, in the event of Law Debenture Corporate Services Limited ceasing so to act or ceasing to be registered in England, it will appoint another person as its agent for service of process in England in respect of any Proceedings.
+The Issuer acts as a Process Agent, unless he appoints another person as its agent for service of process in Iceland in respect of any Proceedings.
 Nothing herein shall affect the right to serve proceedings in any other manner permitted by law.

-18.4 Waiver of immunity
+16.4 Waiver of immunity

-The Issuer hereby irrevocably and unconditionally waives with respect to the Covered Bonds, the Receipts and the Coupons any right to claim sovereign or other immunity from jurisdiction or execution and any similar defence and irrevocably and unconditionally consents to the giving of any relief or the issue of any process, including without limitation, the making, enforcement or execution against any property whatsoever (irrespective of its use or intended use) of any order or judgment made or given in connection with any Proceedings.
+The Issuer hereby irrevocably and unconditionally waives with respect to the Bonds, the Receipts and the Coupons any right to claim sovereign or other immunity from jurisdiction or execution and any similar defence and irrevocably and unconditionally consents to the giving of any relief or the issue of any process, including without limitation, the making, enforcement or execution against any property whatsoever (irrespective of its use or intended use) of any order or judgment made or given in connection with any Proceedings.

-18.5 Other documents
+16.5 Other documents

-The Issuer has in the Agency Agreement and the Deed of Covenant submitted to the jurisdiction of the English courts, appointed an agent for service of process and waived immunity in terms substantially similar to those set out above.
+The Issuer has in the Agency Agreement and the Deed of Covenant submitted to the jurisdiction of the Icelandic courts, appointed an agent for service of process and waived immunity in terms substantially similar to those set out above.

-19. DEFINITIONS
+17. DEFINITIONS